garydunkerley/garydunkerley.github.io/_pages/about.md

 ---

 I'm a first year PhD student at the University of Georgia.
-My research interests include the topology and geometry of manifolds, knotted surfaces, and a handful of applications of these topics.
+My research interests include the geometry of smooth manifolds, knots, and a handful of related topics and applications.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.